cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

  Use --force to reinstall, specify a version to install, or try upgrade.
 ```

+then try `choco uninstall git`.
+Then rerun the previously
-then append `--force` to the end of the `choco install` command.
+listed `choco install` command.
-The `already installed` message may appear even though
-Git has been uninstalled, but the `--force` should solve this.
+If that does not work, consider the `--force` parameter
+mentioned in the warning message.